fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 # Defining Iteration Over This Collection

 Great.
-So we have one problem sorted.
-But now how does a library writer define the behavior they want over a collection this.
+That's one problem sorted.
+But now how does a library writer define the behavior they want over a collection.

 This is where the tradeoff with the enum solution comes back to bite us.
 If the collection was composed of enums, you could iterate over it in a pretty standard way, by returning an iterator over &EnumType.
 All our objects can be of different types, so that's not an option.
 We could iterate over &dyn TraitType, but then, even though we keep the compact memory representation of the composite solution, we are back to virtual functions and pointer chasing.